 Description And Comments

-We made up that last part, of course.
-In reality, your tour boat is nudged off course by a dinosaur at exactly the most inopportune time: just as you’re floating past the vicious raptor enclosure, whose gates have been mysteriously unlocked and left open.
-Before you have time to ask what OSHA’s inspectors really do during the day, your boat is climbing through the inside of the raptor facility amid the destruction and carnage wrought by the escaped animals.
-Your first face-to-face encounter with a giant raptor is also your last, as you find rescue by plunging more than 80 feet into the river below.
+To no one's surprise, something goes horribly wrong, and your tour boat is nudged off course by a dinosaur at exactly the most inopportune time: just as you're floating past the vicious raptor enclosure, whose gates have been mysteriously unlocked and left open.
+Before you have time to ask what OSHA's inspectors really do during the day, your boat is climbing through the inside of the raptor facility amid the destruction and carnage wrought by the escaped animals.
+Your first face-to-face encounter with a T-Rex is also your last, as you find rescue by plunging 85 feet (the tallest such drop in Florida, and a world record when it was built) into the river below.

 Touring Tips

-- This attraction has a Single Rider line that operates seasonally.
+• This attraction has a Single Rider line that operates at Universal's discretion).

-Riders don’t get as wet on River Adventure as they do on Popeye & Bluto’s Bilge-Rat Barges or Dudley Do-Right’s Whipsaw Falls.
-Still, bring a poncho or plastic bag to keep as dry as possible.
-There’s a viewing area to the left of the ride’s final, big drop, where you can see how wet riders are getting, before you decide to ride.
+Riders don't get as wet on River Adventure as they do on Popeye & Bluto's Bilge-Rat Barges or Dudley Do-Right's Whipsaw Falls.
+Though the boats make a huge splash at the bottom of the 85-foot drop, you can stay relatively dry if you are sitting in an interior seat; sitting behind a larger person and keeping your arms down can help.
+Still, bring a poncho or plastic bag if you want to keep as dry as possible; paid lockers are located inside the queue.
+There's a viewing area to the left of the ride's final, big drop, where you can see how wet riders are getting, before you decide to ride.

 A Honolulu reader thinks Jurassic Park doesn’t pass the smell test: